How do we make the social innovation field more than the sum of its parts?

 Seen through one lens, social innovation has achieved a huge amount over the last decade, but compared to the scale of social challenges facing the world, this success looks marginal.
 We don’t have enough examples of social innovation creating large scale, deep and systemic change.
 Only tiny fractions of commercial investment and public spending contribute to social innovation, and the scale of social innovation institutions pales in comparison to their equivalents in technology, the military or medicine.

-We are inviting a select group of 150 global experts from across six continents that have played, and will continue to play, a critical role in building the social innovation field.
-We will explore what more can be done to bridge the current gaps to create large scale systemic change and further advance the field of social innovation for the next 10 years.
+SIX invites a select select group of 150 global experts from across six continents that have played, and will continue to play, a critical role in building the social innovation field.
+We explore what more can be done to bridge the current gaps to create large scale systemic change and further advance the field of social innovation for the next 10 years.

-Together, participants of the Wayfinder will work to address how to make the field more than the sum of its parts.
-The event will draw on a mapping of the state of social innovation globally in different sectors and regions over the last 10 years.
-At the end of the two days together, we aim to set some priority areas for joint action in the next 10 years.
+Together, participants of the Wayfinder work to address how to make the field more than the sum of its parts.
+The event draws on a mapping of the state of social innovation globally in different sectors and regions over the last 10 years.
+At the end of the two days together, we aim to set some priority areas for joint action in the next 10 years

 Key questions we will explore include: